-A basic, Indian Mutton Curry that you must try for a homely weekend dinner with your family, read my easy recipe to make this spicy and simple Mutton Curry without any hurry, hassles or goof-ups.
-Not to mention, it turns out finger licking as well!
-Here is how to make Mutton Curry Recipe.
-(Step By Step & Video recipe).
+A basic, Indian Mutton Curry that you must try for a homely weekend dinner with your family, read my easy recipe to make this spicy and simple curry without any hurry, hassles, or goof-ups.
+Not to mention, it turns out finger-licking as well!

 Every time we think of making something non-vegetarian for a meal, chicken and eggs seem like the most convenient ingredients to make a go-to meal, right?

 It initially used to take me some effort to consciously try out dishes made from tender mutton pieces but after eating World’s Best Mutton Curry recipe made by my super mom, there is no turning back for me.

 This Spicy Mutton Curry is my absolute favorite as it is super easy to pull together but other variations like Bhuna Gosht, Punjabi Mutton Curry, Dhaba Style, Bengali, Hyderabadi, Chettinad or Kerala Style Mutton Curry are always on my radar too.

 I also remember the simple Railway Mutton Curry they used to serve in the railway canteen.